locofocos/locofocos.github.io/_posts/2022-06-24-holiness-and-current-events.md

 ## So what do we do

+As a guiding principle, we should follow Philippians 4:8 -

+> Finally, brothers, whatever things are true, whatever things are honorable, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report: if there is any virtue and if there is any praise, think about these things
+> Philippians 4:8 (WEB)

+We should scrutinize all of our conversations and entertainment in light of this scripture, and other similar passages that describe the Kingdom of Heaven.

-Disengage from the sensational discussions.
+With politics and news specifically, let's disengage from the sensational discussions.
 Let's stop absorbing and entertaining ourselves with interesting current events.

 Detach the "modern conservative addons" from our conservative beliefs, or at least make it clear that it's your personal beliefs, not something we inherently share as believers in Christ.